Algorithmic Bias in Lending: Evidence from a Fintech Audit: Results

-To estimate changes in APR, we took a similar approach and trained a model to predict the approved APR of the applicant's first loan application as a function of their blind risk score and the federal interest rate at the time of the application.
-Specifically, using data on applicants approved for 3-year loans, we fit a log-linear regression model of the following form: where $\text{APR}_i$ is the APR approved for applicant $i$, $R_{B,i}$ is the blind risk score of applicant $i$ with coefficient $\beta$, and $F_{i}$ is the federal interest rate at the time of applicant $i$'s application with coefficient $\gamma$.
-We then used our APR model to obtain predictions of an applicants approved APR using their blind risk score $R_{B,i}$, as well as their aware risk score $R_{A,i}$.
-Using the BISG predictions, we computed a weighted average of the difference between aware and blind predicted APRs to obtain expected changes in APR within each group.
-As shown in the right panel of Figure~\ref{approval-apr-changes}, average APRs would remain relatively unchanged for White, Hispanic, Asian, and women borrowers, but would increase by 0.8 points for Black borrowers and 0.3 points for men.
+One way to statistically correct the subgroup miscalibration is to explicitly include race and gender in risk models.
+In Figure \ref{si:aware-calib}, we plot the calibration of our race- and gender-aware model, and confirm that risk estimates align with observed rates of default for all groups.
+Consequently, we would expect use of an aware risk model to mitigate the observed gaps in group profits, through changes in both loan approvals and pricing.
+In Figure~\ref{si:approval-apr-changes}, we show that under this aware model, approval rates would decrease for Black borrowers ($-3$pp) and men ($-0.5$pp), and correspondingly increase for other racial and ethnic groups ($+1$pp) and women ($+1.5$pp).
+Average APRs would remain relatively unchanged for White, Hispanic, Asian, and women borrowers, but would increase by 0.8 points for Black borrowers and 0.3 points for men.
 We include these results for illustrative purposes only, and note that the use of a race- or gender-aware underwriting model would be legally impermissible under current fair lending law.